What are Cookies?

 If you want to control which cookies you accept, you can configure your browser to accept all cookies or to alert you every time a cookie is offered by a websites server.
 Most browsers automatically accept cookies, you can set your browser option so that you will not receive cookies and you can also delete existing cookies from your browser.
 You may find that some parts of the site will not function properly if you have refused cookies.

-By continuing to use our site, you agree to the placement of cookies on your device.
 If you choose not to receive our cookies, we cannot guarantee that your experience will be as fulfilling as it would otherwise be.